Stocks move higher on Wall Street after 3 days of losses - WTMJ

 The number of Americans seeking unemployment aid fell last week to 444,000, a new pandemic low and a sign that the job market keeps strengthening as consumers spend freely again, viral infections drop and business restrictions ease.

-Part of that decline may be fueled by Republican governors who have opted not to allow their residents to claim the $300-a-week supplemental benefit that came with the latest economic relief package, so it could be pushing more people back into the labor market.
+Part of that decline may be fueled by Republican governors who have opted not to allow their residents to claim the $300-a-week supplemental benefit that came with the latest economic relief package.
+The move could be pushing more people back into the labor market.

 Treasury yields mostly fell, despite the positive economic data.
 The yield on the 10-year Treasury note slipped to 1.63% from 1.67% late Wednesday.